PAGE UPDATED: 19.02.2022

-Suffolk is our home county and although it doesn’t have the majesty of mountains – which we love visiting on our longer road trips – it does have a beautiful coastline.
+Suffolk is our home county and although it doesn’t have the majesty of mountains it does have big skies, beautiful countryside, and a mesmerising coastline.

 Motorhoming around the Suffolk Coast

 There certainly is plenty to see and enjoy in Suffolk and, on our days out in the van, we like to think that we’re giving the old girl a rest.
 The landscape here is much flatter than what we put her through on our longer road trips and pilgrimages.